-I’ve been on several of these in the last few years all over the world and the one I took here was easily one of the best.
+I’ve been on several walking tours over the last few years (all over the world) and the one I took here was easily one of the best.
 It was really interesting to learn random tidbits about the city.
 For example, if you were born in Prague 100 years ago, you would have lived in eight different countries by now!

 2. Visit The Old Town Square

 While you’ll visit it briefly on any walking tour, it’s well worth it to return to Old Town Square at your own leisure.
 This is the most historic part of the city and is a beautiful place to wander around for a while.

 Within the square, you’ll find the Old Town Hall, Týn Church, the Jan Hus Memorial, and a whole lot more.
 There are several architectural styles on display here, as well as the 600-year-old medieval astronomical clock.
 Every hour between 9AM and 9PM, you will see a parade of the 12 apostles appear in the window.

 Since the Old Town is the center of tourism in the city, there are also plenty of cafes, shops, and street performers vying for your attention and Czech Crowns (they don’t use Euros here, by the way).
 As you may expect, prices here are a bit higher than in other parts of the city.
 Best to take your photos and move along if you ask me.